Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Terranora recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Terranora had around 17 new homes approved each year.
-Between FY-21 and FY-25, approximately 87 homes were approved, with an additional 14 approved so far in FY-26.
-Over the past five financial years, an average of 0.5 new residents arrived per new home.
+Terranora has seen approximately 17 new homes approved annually based on AreaSearch analysis of ABS building approval numbers.
+Between FY-21 and FY-25, around 87 homes were approved, with an additional 14 approved in FY-26 to date.
+Over these past five financial years, an average of 0.5 new residents per year has been associated with each new home, indicating that supply is meeting or exceeding demand.

-New development consists of 90.0% detached houses and 10.0% attached dwellings, maintaining the area's traditional low density character focused on family homes appealing to those seeking space.
-With around 125 people per approval, Terranora reflects a low density area.
-Population forecasts indicate Terranora will gain 324 residents by 2041 (based on AreaSearch's latest quarterly estimate).
-Current development patterns suggest new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+With around 125 people per approval, Terranora reflects a low-density area.
+According to AreaSearch's latest quarterly estimate, Terranora is projected to gain 321 residents by 2041.
+Current development patterns suggest that new housing supply should readily meet demand, providing good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development